-When the Lord Jesus called Peter to follow Him; he promptly left all his fishing boat and nets to follow Jesus (Matt.
-4:18-20).
+When the Lord Jesus called Peter to follow Him; he promptly left all his fishing boat and nets to follow Jesus.

-Moreover, when the band of soldiers and the officers of the Jews came to arrest Jesus, it was Peter, among the disciples of Christ, who rose up to defend the Lord Jesus by drawing out his sword to strike and cut off the right ear of the high priest’s servant (John 18:10).
+Moreover, when the band of soldiers and the officers of the Jews came to arrest Jesus, it was Peter who rose up to defend the Lord Jesus by drawing out his sword to strike and cut off the right ear of the high priest’s servant.

 Apparently, Peter’s love for Jesus was genuine and fervent.
 He was indeed willing to risk his life for Jesus’ sake.

 On the day of Pentecost, having been filled with the Holy Spirit, Peter boldly testified to the multitude who had gathered at the instance of the miraculous descent of the Holy Spirit upon the disciples in the upper room, saying, “Therefore let all the house of Israel know assuredly that God has made this Jesus, whom you crucified, both Lord and Christ.”
 (Acts 2:36 NKJV).

 As a result of Peter’s sermon on the day of Pentecost, three thousand souls were saved, baptized and added to the Church.